 The global movement to embrace a mindset that all injuries and ill-health arising from work are preventable requires a paradigm and culture shift across all aspects of working life.
 Injuries at work and occupational diseases are neither predetermined nor unavoidable – they always have causes.
 By building a strong prevention culture, these causes can be eliminated and work related physical and mental harm and occupational diseases can be prevented.

-More details on the Programme will be available when Congress registration reopens on April 15, 2021.
+More details on the Congress Programme will be available in June 2021.